Color: Millipedes are most often blackish or brownish, but some are red, orange or patterned.

 - Millipedes need higher moisture areas than centipedes.

 Millipedes rarely come indoors.
 If you’re finding millipedes in or around your home, they have found a high moisture area to nest in.

 How do I prevent Millipedes?

-Outdoors there are a few things a homeowner can do to prevent millipedes:
+There are a few things a homeowner can do to prevent millipedes outdoors: